 One of the many problems with active income is that it comes with a limit: your time.
 You can only work so many hours in a given week.

-Thus, you can stack forms of passive income up indefinitely.
+Thus, you can stack different forms of passive income up indefinitely.
 Ever hear the expression “The first million is the hardest”?
 Passive income is precisely why.
-As you build wealth and assets, more of your income comes from passive investments, rather than active work.
-Your income increasingly becomes independent from your work, and the sky’s the limit on how much you can earn when your income is untethered from your time.
+As you build wealth and assets, more of your income comes from passive activities and investments, rather than active work.
+Your income increasingly becomes independent from your work, and the sky’s the limit on how much you can earn when your monthly income is untethered from your time.

 “So you’re saying I put in a flurry of work & money on one passive income stream, let that start earning money, then put in another flurry of work & money on the next, and just keep going like that forever?”